Ninetalesgh/dndcampaign/vault/database/spells.md

 You disrupt a creature’s thoughts.
 Make a melee spell attack against the target.
 On a hit, the target takes 6d10 nonlethal Psychic damage and must succeed on an INT Save or suffer one of the following effects of your choice:Until the end of your next turn, the target’s Proficiency Bonus is reduced to 0.
 Until the end of your next turn, the target treats all other creatures as hostile.
 You can choose one spell; until the target completes a Short or Long Rest, it can’t cast that spell.
-At Higher Levels.
-The damage increases by 1d10 for each spell slot level above 4.
+**Using a Higher-Level Spell Slot.** The damage increases by 1d10 for each spell slot level above 4.
 - **Classes**: Bard, Sorcerer, Warlock
 *(Source: CS)*